openhab/openhabian/README.md

 as hardware.
 Anything x86 based may work or not.
 Anything else ARM based such as ODroids, OrangePis and the like may work or not.
 NAS servers such as QNAP and Synology boxes will not work.
 Support for PINEA64 was also dropped in this current release.
-We strongly recommend that users choose Raspberry Pi 2, 3 or 4 systems to have 1GB of RAM or more.
-RPi 1 and 0/0W only have a single CPU core and 512MB.
+We strongly recommend that users choose Raspberry Pi 2, 3 or 4 systems to have 1 GB of RAM or more.
+RPi 1 and 0/0W only have a single CPU core and 512 MB.
 This can be sufficient to run a smallish openHAB setup, but it will not be enough to run a full-blown system with many bindings and memory consuming openHABian features/components such as ZRAM, InfluxDB or Grafana.